uxlfoundation/oneAPI-spec/source/elements/oneTBB/source/uncategorized/flow_graph/async_msg_cls.rst

    Usually the first node in the processing chain uploads data to the external asynchronous activity (thread or device).
 The next nodes in the chain can continue the data processing without any additional data uploading and downloading.
-And only the last node in the chain will get the activity result.
+And only the last node in the chain gets the activity result.

 Any user class derived from ``async_msg`` can be used in the use-cases above.
-For example, a derived asynchronous message class may be implemented that stores or updates additional states or flags while the data processing chain is working.
+For example, a derived asynchronous message class can be implemented that stores or updates additional states or flags while the data processing chain is working.

 Example